okavvada/LCA_model_LBL_old/README.md

 ## Start a local instance
 The tool can be run through docker.
 After you have installed the dependencies you can run a local instance of the webtool.
 Follow these steps:
+- Install [Docker](https://docs.docker.com/docker-for-mac/install/) to be able to run the model.
 - Clone this repository.
 - Navigate your terminal inside the repository.
-- After you have installed docker, generate a docker image by running:
-`docker build -t flask-lca-tea-model:latest .`.
+- Generate a docker image by running `docker build -t flask-lca-tea-model:latest .` in your terminal.
 You only need to perform this stem ONCE.
 Only the first time you install the LCA-TEA model.
 To run the model go to the next step.
 - Start your container by running `docker run -d -p 5000:5000 flask-lca-tea-model` in your terminal.
 - Navigate to `localhost:5000` in Chrome or your favorite browser.
 - and Done!
 Easy!